12 Promotion Ideas For Beauty & Cosmetics Brands

 Referral programs can drive significant customer acquisition for beauty brands.
 These programs reward existing customers for bringing in new business, creating a win-win situation for everyone involved.

 Setting up a referral system doesn't need to be complicated.
-Start by defining clear rewards that match your brand value - this could be store credit, free products, or exclusive experiences.
+Start by defining clear rewards that match your brand value.
+This could be store credit, free products, or exclusive experiences.
+With beauty brand customer acquisition costs averaging around $127, referrals offer a much more affordable path to growth.

 The most effective referral programs make sharing easy.
 Provide customers with personalized referral links, custom discount codes, or shareable social media content that represents your brand aesthetics.